vanzasetia/huddle-landing-page-with-curved-section/README.md

 ```

 That method was also applied to other sections.

+On building desktop layout, I add changed into desktop background image, made them into two columns layout, and added more padding.

+I wanted to use `flex-basis` on controlling the size of the illustration images, but I couldn't make it work.
+I needed to use `max-width` to control the width.

 ### Footer
 I changed the position of the subscribe button on mobile layout to align left.
 In my opinion, it's better since everything is also align left.